tarinit2000/tt25926_coe332/README.md

-# Tarini Thiagarajan's homework 02 description
+# Tarini Thiagarajan's Homework 02 Description

 The purpose of this project is to build upon homework 01.
 To recap from homework 01, I created a generate_animals.json that generates a JSON file of twenty assembled animals.
 I also created a read_animals.py that reads in and prints one animal at random.